-Potential Impact of the Fed Proposal?
+Potential Impact of the Final Fed Rule?
+Prospects for a Legislative Override?

-What, then, will be the impact of the Fed Proposal if adopted in its present form?
+What, then, will be the impact of the Fed Rule as adopted?
 On the one hand, indications are that the HQLA limitations will reduce demand for U.S. municipal securities for covered banks and thus result in increased interest rates for securities bought by covered banks.
-Also, the absence of a joint regulation that includes the OCC and the FDIC could result in differential standards that could disrupt the market even further.
-However, since the Fed Proposal, as finally adopted, will directly affect only a dozen or so of the largest U.S. banks, it is unknown whether the ultimate Fed HQLA standards will affect non-covered bank lenders and the bond market generally
+Also, the continuing absence of a joint regulation that includes the OCC and the FDIC could result in differential standards that could disrupt the market even further.
+However, since the Fed Rule, as finally adopted, will directly affect only a dozen or so of the largest U.S. banks, it is unknown whether the ultimate Fed HQLA standards will affect non-covered bank lenders and the bond market generally[9].